Assetmark Inc. Sells 1,419 Shares of Mastercard Incorporated (NYSE:MA)

-Assetmark Inc. lowered its stake in shares of Mastercard Incorporated (NYSE:MA) by 40.9% in the third quarter, according to its most recent 13F filing with the SEC.
-The fund owned 2,054 shares of the credit services provider’s stock after selling 1,419 shares during the period.
-Assetmark Inc.’s holdings in Mastercard were worth $714,000 as of its most recent SEC filing.
+Assetmark Inc. trimmed its position in Mastercard Incorporated (NYSE:MA) by 40.9% in the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 2,054 shares of the credit services provider’s stock after selling 1,419 shares during the period.
+Assetmark Inc.’s holdings in Mastercard were worth $714,000 at the end of the most recent quarter.

-Other hedge funds also recently added to or reduced their stakes in the company.
-Raymond James & Associates boosted its stake in Mastercard by 6.0% during the 3rd quarter.
-Raymond James & Associates now owns 1,189,784 shares of the credit services provider’s stock valued at $413,670,000 after purchasing an additional 67,090 shares during the last quarter.
-LA Financiere DE L Echiquier boosted its stake in Mastercard by 543.6% during the 3rd quarter.
-LA Financiere DE L Echiquier now owns 192,451 shares of the credit services provider’s stock valued at $66,912,000 after purchasing an additional 162,551 shares during the last quarter.
-DSM Capital Partners LLC boosted its stake in shares of Mastercard by 10.5% in the 2nd quarter.
-DSM Capital Partners LLC now owns 441,872 shares of the credit services provider’s stock worth $161,323,000 after buying an additional 42,163 shares during the last quarter.
-Oxbow Advisors LLC boosted its stake in shares of Mastercard by 20.6% in the 3rd quarter.
-Oxbow Advisors LLC now owns 59,312 shares of the credit services provider’s stock worth $20,622,000 after buying an additional 10,117 shares during the last quarter.
-Finally, Sandler Capital Management boosted its stake in shares of Mastercard by 7.6% in the 2nd quarter.
-Sandler Capital Management now owns 27,375 shares of the credit services provider’s stock worth $9,994,000 after buying an additional 1,945 shares during the last quarter.
-Institutional investors and hedge funds own 73.32% of the company’s stock.
+Other institutional investors have also recently modified their holdings of the company.
+Fortis Advisors LLC boosted its stake in Mastercard by 39,401.6% during the 3rd quarter.
+Fortis Advisors LLC now owns 435,703 shares of the credit services provider’s stock valued at $818,000 after purchasing an additional 434,600 shares during the last quarter.
+Ground Swell Capital LLC acquired a new position in Mastercard during the 3rd quarter valued at about $218,000.
+MayTech Global Investments LLC boosted its stake in Mastercard by 1.0% during the 3rd quarter.
+MayTech Global Investments LLC now owns 61,766 shares of the credit services provider’s stock valued at $21,475,000 after purchasing an additional 636 shares during the last quarter.
+Arrowstreet Capital Limited Partnership boosted its stake in Mastercard by 347.0% during the 3rd quarter.
+Arrowstreet Capital Limited Partnership now owns 1,005,324 shares of the credit services provider’s stock valued at $349,531,000 after purchasing an additional 780,400 shares during the last quarter.
+Finally, WMS Partners LLC boosted its stake in Mastercard by 1.1% during the 3rd quarter.
+WMS Partners LLC now owns 11,671 shares of the credit services provider’s stock valued at $4,058,000 after purchasing an additional 128 shares during the last quarter.
+73.32% of the stock is owned by institutional investors and hedge funds.

 MA has been the topic of a number of research analyst reports.
-Barclays cut their target price on Mastercard from $455.00 to $430.00 in a research note on Friday, January 21st.
+Royal Bank of Canada cut their target price on Mastercard from $412.00 to $403.00 and set an “outperform” rating on the stock in a research note on Friday, October 29th.
+Raymond James cut their target price on Mastercard from $453.00 to $447.00 and set an “outperform” rating on the stock in a research note on Friday.
+Wells Fargo & Company boosted their target price on Mastercard from $400.00 to $430.00 and gave the stock an “overweight” rating in a research note on Thursday, November 11th.
 Wedbush cut their target price on Mastercard from $400.00 to $380.00 and set an “outperform” rating on the stock in a research note on Monday, December 20th.
-Wells Fargo & Company boosted their target price on Mastercard from $400.00 to $430.00 and gave the stock an “overweight” rating in a research note on Thursday, November 11th.
-Royal Bank of Canada cut their target price on Mastercard from $412.00 to $403.00 and set an “outperform” rating on the stock in a research note on Friday, October 29th.
-Finally, Mizuho cut their target price on Mastercard from $465.00 to $400.00 and set a “buy” rating on the stock in a research note on Friday, January 7th.
+Finally, Morgan Stanley boosted their target price on Mastercard from $448.00 to $449.00 and gave the stock an “overweight” rating in a research note on Friday.
 Two investment analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
 According to MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $426.24.

 Shares of MA stock opened at $382.51 on Monday.
 The company’s fifty day simple moving average is $350.75 and its two-hundred day simple moving average is $354.51.
 The company has a debt-to-equity ratio of 1.95, a current ratio of 1.33 and a quick ratio of 1.33.
 Mastercard Incorporated has a 1 year low of $306.00 and a 1 year high of $401.50.
 The stock has a market capitalization of $375.84 billion, a price-to-earnings ratio of 47.05, a PEG ratio of 1.69 and a beta of 1.15.